solstice333/DjPlug/README.md

     /getst - returns the status of the logged-in user

-    /add [username] - adds user with username to the waitlist
+    /add [@username] - adds user with username to the waitlist

-    /rm [username] - removes user with username from the booth or the waitlist
+    /rm [@username] - removes user with username from the booth or the waitlist

-    /ban [username] - bans the user from the room permanently (or until his name is removed from the ban list through the GUI)
+    /ban [@username] - bans the user from the room permanently (or until his name is removed from the ban list through the GUI)

-    /rmst [username] - removes user with username from staff
+    /rmst [@username] - removes user with username from staff

     /clear - clears the chat history